 The following section summarizes the goals and objectives that were developed through the completion of the CORE MPO's Participation Plan under the guidance of the Citizens Advisory Committee (CAC).
 The update in 2015-2016 has modified objectives in the following ways: reworded or combined similar objectives; added new objectives to improve outreach; and removed obsolete or impractical objectives.
 The update in 2019 has incorporated additional participation objectives related to Title VI.
-Due to COVID-19, the 2020 update will include exploring more outreach methods that are conducted through online mediums, such as social media platforms like Facebook and YouTube.
+Due to COVID-19, the 2020 update included a heavier discussion on new outreach methods, especially online means, to ensure public safety.
+This included exploring more outreach methods that are conducted through online mediums, such as social media platforms like Facebook and Instagram.